Berkeley Daily Planet

-The Berkeley Daily Planet was a free weekly newspaper published in Berkeley, California, which continues today as an internet-based news publication.
+The Berkeley Daily Planet was a free weekly newspaper published in Berkeley, California, which continued as an internet-based news publication until 2026.

-The Daily Planet is politically progressive, and offers endorsements of progressive and liberal to left leaning candidates.

-The Berkeley Daily Planet provides coverage of City Council meetings as well as other official city functions and commissions.
-The Planet distinguishes itself from other local news sources in its detailed coverage of local land use issues in the city.
+The Daily Planet was politically progressive, and offered endorsements of progressive and liberal to left leaning candidates.
+It also provided coverage of City Council meetings and detailed coverage of local land use issues in the city.

 History

-The Berkeley Daily Planet was founded April 7, 1999 by a group of journalists and Stanford MBAs with funding from outside investors.
-In September 2000, the Daily Planets owners, doing business as Bigfoot Media, started a second free daily, the San Mateo Daily Journal.
+On April 7, 1999, three Stanford MBAs and two journalists from Turlock published the first edition of the Berkeley Daily Planet with funding from outside investors.
+In August 2000, the publishers started a second free daily called the San Mateo Daily Journal.